jmberg/bup/Documentation/bup-config.5.md

     bup.split.trees this is a performance, not correctness, issue, however, it's something to avoid.

+bup.dumb-server
+:   This setting determines the "dumb server mode", see `bup-server`(1).

 pack.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).
     Note that bup will honor this value from the repository written to